adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Handling the Javascript disabled scenario is only half of the story!

-The majority of people have Javascript *enabled* as they don't even know what Javascript is, but even if you ignored the very valid use case of people disabling it, that does not ensure the user can reliably enjoy an enhanced experience, whatever that is in your context &mdash; clue: it's different for every site.
+The majority of people have Javascript *enabled* as they don't even know what Javascript is, but even if you ignored the very valid use case of people disabling it, that does not ensure the user can reliably enjoy the enhanced experience &mdash;, that experience is different for every website because every website is unique.

-Some browsers don't support Javascript, some people install plugins, such as those that disable tracking &mdash; these can cause all script to break i.e. when one script references another object in a *blocked* script.
+Some browsers don't support Javascript, some people install plugins, such as those that disable tracking &mdash; these can cause script to break i.e. when one script references another object in a *blocked* script.

 Sometimes a firewall or proxy ate the script &mdash; this actually happened to me when I was building apps to be consumed on device over a mobile network.
 The network decided to mess with a script it thought it recognised causing Javascript problems.
-Using the latest iPhone with Javascript turned had no affect on this problem.
-As I worked for the mobile network we got this fixed but sometimes this is well out of your control so it pays to write Javascript in a Progressive Enhanced way.
+Using the latest iPhone with Javascript enabled had no affect on this problem.
+As I worked for the mobile network we got this fixed but sometimes this is out of your control, and so it pays to write Javascript in a Progressive Enhanced way.

-But more importantly than any of that, the most common scenario is one where the browser simply lacks support for a given set of APIs that your trying to implement &mdash; I will provide examples later in this article.
+But more importantly than any of that, the most common scenario is one where the browser simply lacks support for a given set of APIs that you wish to use (examples later on).

 > JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

+This is a very important point.
+Consider `<input type="email">` and `border-radius` as examples whereby HTML and CSS naturally degrade with no developer intervention.

-For example `<input type="email">` and `border-radius` naturally degrade.
-However, when a browser tries to execute script it doesn't recognise, an error is thrown (sometimes an irrevocable one).
+On the other hand, when a browser tries to execute script it doesn't recognise, an error is thrown (sometimes an irrevocable one).
 For example try running the code below in IE8.

 	// 1. retrieve form
 	var form = document.forms[0];